AngelaGreen888/P1.10/README.md

 ### Sketches:

 ### Team members and our roles
-   Abraham Esparza - UI/UX Designer
+   Abraham Esparza - UI/UX Designer.
    Sketch the ideas that we all come up with.
 Make sure the UI/UX is where we want it to be.

-   Jack Chen -       Front-End Developer
+   Jack Chen -       Front-End Developer.
    Research and use p5.js.
 Implement the widgets and the functionality of our project.

-   Timothy Bell -    Front-End Developer
+   Timothy Bell -    Front-End Developer.
    Research and use p5.js.
 Implement the widgets and the functionality of our project.

-   Angela Green -    Team Leader
+   Angela Green -    Team Leader.
    Update the README file.
 Keep everyone on task, make sure we're hitting benchmarks.
 Help where needed.

-   Stanley Yoang -   UI/UX Designer
+   Stanley Yoang -   UI/UX Designer.
    Sketch the ideas that we all come up with.
 Make sure the UI/UX is where we want it to be.

    Everyone will be contributing ideas for the UI and helping to implement them.